Abscissa/scriptlike/USAGE.md

 A Basic Script in D
 -------------------
 Make sure you have [DUB](http://code.dlang.org/download) v1.0.0 or later installed.
 You can check your version of DUB by running `dub --help`.
-Then. using Scriptlike in a D script is easy:
+Then, using Scriptlike in a D script is easy:

+myscript.d:
 ```d
 #!/usr/bin/env dub
 /+ dub.sdl: